mbrav/mbrav.github.io/_posts/2016-10-06-paths-towards-collective-intelligence.markdown

 [^j1]: Johnson, Steven. *Emergence: The Connected Lives of Ants, Brains, Cities, and Software*, 75
 [^j2]: Ibid, 172
 [^j3]: Ibid, 173

-## Bibliography
-Johnson, Steven. *Emergence: The Connected Lives of Ants,
-	Brains, Cities, and Software*.
-New York: Scribner, 2001.
-Print.